 Uxmal is about one hour away from Merida.
 You can catch a colectivo from the main bus station in Merida, rent a car or take a taxi to visit Uxmal.

-You can also visit Uxmal with an organized tour from Merida.
+You can also visit Uxmal with a tour from Merida.
 Tours depart daily and some also include stops at nearby cenotes.

-During its height, Uxmal was one of the most powerful Mayan cities in Yucatan, and you can still see the remains of its old glory when you visit this site.
+During its height, Uxmal was one of the most powerful Mayan cities in Yucatan Mexico and you can still see the remains of its old glory when you visit this site.

 One of the coolest features of Uxmal is the Pyramid of the Magician, an impressive 35-meter tall structure with rounded corners.
 While it is not open for climbing, you can walk around to admire its sheer size and incredible details.